 What is OSHA’s approach to workplace safety?

-OSHA’s mandate is quite large as it covers workers from vastly different industries across the United States.
+OSHA’s mandate is large as it covers workers from vastly different industries across the United States.
 As such, OSHA has adopted a multifaceted, holistic approach to getting it done, including:

 - Establishing workplace safety standards